- What other names is Bitter Orange known by?

 Possibly Effective for...

-- Fungal skin infections such as ringworm, athlete's foot, and jock itch.
+- Treating fungal skin infections such as ringworm, athlete's foot, and jock itch.
+Applying bitter orange oil seems to help treat fungal skin infections.

 Insufficient Evidence to Rate Effectiveness for...